Harry Nyquist

-Harry Theodor Nyquist (/ˈnaɪkwɪst/, /sv/; February 7, 1889 – April 4, 1976) was a Swedish-American physicist and electronic engineer who made important contributions to communication theory.
+Harry Theodor Nyquist (/ˈnaɪkwɪst/, /sv/; February 7, 1889 – April 4, 1976) was a Swedish-American physicist and electronic engineer who made important contributions to communication theory and feedback control systems.

-Personal life
+Early life and education

-Nyquist was born in the village Nilsby of the parish Stora Kil, Värmland, Sweden.
-He was the son of Lars Jonsson Nyqvist (1847–1930) and Catarina (or Katrina) Eriksdotter (1857–1920).
-His parents had eight children: Elin Teresia, Astrid, Selma, Harry Theodor, Amelie, Olga Maria, Axel Martin and Herta Alfrida.
+Harry Theodor Nykvist was born on 7 February 1889 in the village of Nilsby, in the Stora Kil parish, Värmland, Sweden.
+He was the fourth of eight children born to Lars Jonsson Nyqvist (1847–1930) and Catarina (or Katrina) Eriksdotter (1857–1920).
 He immigrated to the United States in 1907.
+At Southern Minnesota Normal College he met Antonia Wachlin.
+They later married and had four children.
+Nyquist lived in Pharr, Texas after his retirement, and died in Harlingen, Texas on April 4, 1976.